davidguo123456/pancreas-cancer-segmentation/README.md

-# Pancrease Cancer Segmentation and Classification with nnUNetV2
+# Multi-task Pancrease Cancer Segmentation and Classification with nnUNetV2

 This repository is an implementation of multi-task learning to add a classifier head to nnUNetv2's Residual Encoder preset.

->Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Environments and Requirements